 The Customer undertakes to:

 - Sign any further documents and/or provide any further information, such information to be complete, accurate and up- to-date in all respects, that the Supplier may reasonably require to register a financing statement or financing charge statement on the Personal Property Securities Register (“PPSR”);

 - Indemnify, and upon demand reimburse, the Supplier for all expenses incurred in registering a financial statement or financing charge statement on the PPSR or releasing any goods charged thereby;

-iii.
+a.
 Not register a financing change statement or a change demand without the prior written consent of the Supplier;

 - Give the Supplier not less than fourteen (14) days prior written notice of any proposed change in the Customer’s name or other details (including but not limited to changes in the Customer’s address, facsimile number, or business practice); and

 - Immediately advice the Supplier of any material change in its business practices of selling the goods which would result in a change in the nature of proceeds derived from such sales.

 - The Supplier and the Customer agree that nothing in sections 114(1) (a), 122, 133 and 134 of the PPSR shall apply to the Terms and Conditions.